matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :``M_BAD_PAGINATION``:
   Encountered when specifying bad pagination query parameters.

+:``M_THREEPID_IN_USE``:
+  Sent when a threepid given to an API cannot be used because the same threepid is already in use.

 .. _sect:txn_ids:

 The client-server API typically uses ``HTTP PUT`` to submit requests with a